It is also one of the most dynamic sectors of the economy and is experiencing increased pressure on its income.

 Agricultural Land We have experience in buying and selling everything from a smallholding through to large estates.

-We also advise on appropriate agricultural tenancies, contract farming agreements and the grant of rights for cables, pipelines and telecommunication masts.
+We also advise on appropriate grant of rights for cables, pipelines and telecommunication masts, sales for development and overage agreements.

 Partnerships and Other Ownership Structures Traditionally most agricultural clients either farmed alone or in partnership.
 In an era of diversification farmers may use a variety of different structures for the separate elements of their business, from traditional partnerships to company structures or limited liability partnerships.